-emergency) must let their instructor know within seven (7) days so possible accommodations can be discussed or alternative arrangements made.
-Please note that retroactive accommodation will be decided on a case-by-case basis.
+Special circumstances.
+Students who encounter any unforeseen circumstances during the semester that may affect their performance (e.g., physical, or mental illness, family emergency) must let their instructor know within seven (7) days so possible accommodations can be discussed or alternative arrangements made.
+Please know that retroactive accommodations will be decided on a case-by-case basis.

-III.COURSE PREREQUISITES
+III.COURSE PREREQUISITES NONE

-INTRODUCTION TO PLAY THERAPY

 IV.
-COURSE CONTENT AND OBJECTIVES

-Content Areas and Objectives
+Course Content and Objectives

-This course is designed to enable the student to: